perforce/helix-authentication-service/docs/Windows.md

 ### Installing Module Dependencies

 Installing the module dependencies for the authentication service is done from a command prompt.
-Open a **PowerShell** window (preferably as an _Administrator_) and change to the directory containing the authentication service, then run the following  commands:
+Open a **PowerShell** window (preferably as an _Administrator_) and change to the directory containing the authentication service, then run the following commands (note that **order matters** here):

 ```
+> cd helix-authentication-service
 > npm ci --only=prod --no-optional
 > npm -g install node-windows
 > npm link node-windows